elegant-scipy/elegant-scipy/markdown/ch7.markdown

 optimization problem, we vary the parameters until the cost function is minimized.

 Consider, for example, the shifted parabola, $f(x) = (x - 3)^2$.
-We
-know that this function, with parameter $x$, has a minimum at 3, because we can calculate the derivative, set it to zero, and see that
+We'd like to find the value of x that minimises this cost function.
+We know that this function, with parameter $x$, has a minimum at 3, because we can calculate the derivative, set it to zero, and see that
 $2 (x - 3) = 0$, i.e. $x = 3$.

-But, if this function were much more complicated (e.g., was an expression with many terms, had multiple points of zero derivative, contained non-linearities, or was dependent on more variables), using a hand calculation would become arduous.
+But, if this function were much more complicated (for example if the expression had many terms, multiple points of zero derivative, contained non-linearities, or was dependent on more variables), using a hand calculation would become arduous.